The world begins to end, and I read on the internet some guy ate a bat, and now I can’t go to the movies or hit up the pizza spot.

-I’d put the chair on the street for one of the hundreds of people sleeping outside to use, but tonight might not be the best night to do anything out there with valid social-unrest upsetting the city.
+I’d put the chair on the street for one of the hundreds of people sleeping outside to use, but tonight might not be the best night to do anything out there with valid social-unrest upsetting the big apple, and the world ending, and all as well.
 Normally the East Village isn’t such a bad place to be, with its piss soaked sidewalks dappled with fly-covered human-turds.

-I decided I miss the Village of yesteryear while reading about how New York City is dumping criminals on the street with no clear idea of how to find them again and give them court dates or just make sure they are staying out of trouble.
-Casts a pallor on the guy, normally sleeping under a fleece-blanket, ten buildings down.
-Doubt he is there tonight.
-Doubt many are glad they are here at all, while the world ends.
+It’s not hard to miss the Village of yesteryear, with its open and everywhere Starbucks.
+To yearn for yuppies filling the air with the horrid stench of patchouli and tourist necessitating the only employment be rooted in the ability to sustain abuse.
+All this, while reading about how New York City is dumping criminals on the street with no clear idea of how to find them again, and give them court dates or just make sure they are staying out of trouble.
+Cast a pallor on the guy normally sleeping under a fleece-blanket, ten buildings down, why don’tcha.

-I read the city is emptying as the world ends and many apartments sit vacant.
+I read the city is emptying, and many apartments sit vacant.

 I hope it stays this way, even after the world ends, so I don’t have to stand on the subway ever again.